-Element 2.1: Examples of evidence for element 2.1 may include, but are not limited to documentation from change management systems, electronic mail or procedures that document a review of installed security patch(es); memorandums, electronic mail, policies or contracts from vendors or contractors that identify the security patching process or vulnerability mitigation performed by the vendor or contractor; evidence from change management systems, electronic mail, system documentation or contracts that identifies acceptance by the Responsible Entity of the vendor or contractor practices are acceptable; or documentation of other method(s) to mitigate security vulnerabilities for Transient Cyber Asset(s) Owned of Managed by Vendors or Contractors.
+Element-Section 2.1: Examples of evidence for element-Section 2.1 may include, but are not limited to, documentation from change management systems, electronic mail or procedures that document a review of installed security patch(es); memorandums memoranda, electronic mail, policies or contracts from vendors or contractors parties other than the Responsible Entity that identify the security patching process or vulnerability mitigation performed by the vendor or contractor party other than the Responsible Entity; evidence from change management systems, electronic mail, system documentation or contracts that identifies acceptance by the Responsible Entity of that the vendor or contractor practices of the party other than the Responsible Entity are acceptable; or documentation of other method(s) to mitigate security software vulnerabilities for Transient Cyber Asset(s) Owned of Managed managed by Vendors or Contractors a party other than the Responsible Entity.
+If a Transient Cyber Asset does not have the capability to use method(s) that mitigate the risk from unpatched software, evidence may include documentation by the Responsible Entity or the party other than the Responsible Entity that identifies that the Transient Cyber Asset does not have the capability.
 If a Transient Cyber Asset is unable to perform any of the capabilities, evidence may include system documentation developed by the vendor or Responsible Entity that identifies why the Transient Cyber Asset cannot perform the capability.

-Element 2.2: Examples of evidence for element 2.2 may include, but are not limited to documentation from change management systems, electronic mail or procedures that document a review of installed the antivirus update level; memorandums, electronic mail, system documentation, policies or contracts from vendors or contractors that identify the antivirus update process, the use of application whitelisting, use of live of operating systems or system hardening performed by the vendor or contractor; evidence from change management systems, electronic mail or contracts that identifies acceptance by the Responsible Entity of the vendor or contractor practices are acceptable; or documentation of other method(s) to mitigate malicious code for Transient Cyber Asset(s) Owned or Managed by Vendors or Contractors.
+Element-Section 2.2: Examples of evidence for element-Section 2.2 may include, but are not limited to, documentation from change management systems, electronic mail or procedures that document a review of the-antivirus update level; memoranda, electronic mail, system documentation, policies or contracts from vendors-or-contractors-the-party-other than the-antivirus update process, the use of application whitelisting, use of live of operating systems or system hardening performed by the vendor-or-contractor-party-other than the-Responsible Entity; evidence from change management systems, electronic mail or contracts that identifies the Responsible Entity's acceptance by the Responsible Entity of that the practices of the party other than the Responsible Entity vendor or contractor practices are acceptable; or documentation of other method(s) to mitigate malicious code for Transient Cyber Asset(s) Owned or Managed managed by Vendors or Contractorsa party other than the Responsible Entity.
+If a Transient Cyber Asset does not have the capability to use method(s) that mitigate the introduction of malicious code, evidence may include documentation by the Responsible Entity or the party other than the Responsible Entity that identifies that the Transient Cyber Asset does not have the capability.
 If a Transient Cyber Asset is unable to perform any of the capabilities, evidence may include system documentation developed by the vendor or Responsible Entity that identifies why the Transient Cyber Asset cannot perform the capability.